Garagist/Garagist.Mjml/README.md

 [MJML] is a markup language to build responsive email templates by providing a semantic syntax and a rich standard component library.

+This package adds the Eel Helper for compiling `MJML` markup as well as some Fusion prototypes which allow to use TailwindCSS like classes.
+But more about that later.

 ## Usage

 You can use this package with the official API from [MJML] or with [Docker] and the [MJML image from Adrian Rudnik].